If ever a player had an apt nickname, it was 'Bites Yer Legs'

 Bremner as the GREATEST player to ever play for Leeds.I've bumped

 into Norman outside the ground and he is always happy to discuss

-the days performance.He tells it how it is honest and straightforward the same
+the days performance.He tells it how it is honest and

-norman hunter. my great grandad's sister is his mum. i met him in my
+to norman hunter. my great grandad's sister is his mum. i met him

-in the old first division , he was getting on a bit, but he
+years in the old first division , he was getting on a bit, but he

 was still a fantastic player, my best memory of Norman was two

 alma d bennett (nee turnbull) says: i went to birtley east

 secendary modern school with norman we were in the same class, he